fprasx/unlocked/concurrent-vector/src/atomics/cas.md

-# Compare-and-Swap (also know as CAS and Compare-Exchange)
+# Compare-and-Swap (also known as CAS and Compare-Exchange)

 Definition: swap a value with a new value _only if the the current value is what we think it is._